+Although it’s not ideal, in an emergency you can always safely mix oil brands as long as they are of the same viscosity grade.
 Unless you are in a situation where you have no other choice but to use what is available between the do, it is ideal to use the manufacturer’s specifications.
 The point is, don’t go out and use 10W30 oil instead of 5w30.
 Use it if you’re stuck out in the desert and all you can get ahold of is 10W30.
 Otherwise, stick with the recommended 5W30 oil for your vehicle.

 What is the difference between 10w30 and 5w30 oil?

 10w30 vs 5w30, what is the difference?
 To answer this question we need to learn about engine oil types, weights, and viscosity.
 According to Valvoline, each motor oil’s grade is determined by the Society of Automotive Engineers (SAE) to determine an oil’s viscosity.
 The viscosity of these oils determines how easily they flow through a motor when it is cold, hot, or anywhere in between.

 This is the thinnest oil of all.
 It is recommended for temperatures below -20 degrees Fahrenheit.
 (It is not just a matter of viscosity, though.
 Some 0W oils are not recommended for use in cold weather at all.)